Belt and Pulley Devices, the Simple Answer.

 This analysis considered just one sliding weight.
 In a belt with many of them things get a bit more complicated to draw, but the conclusion is the same.
 If the belt with one weight has no tendency to turn, the belt with N weights won't turn either.

 Once you do this analysis, thinking through the force and torque analysis, you then wonder "How could this have ever looked the least bit plausible as a perpetual motion machine?"
 Then you realize how seductive these devices can be when only casually considered.

 It also becomes clear that this pulley device (and most other belt and pulley perpetual motion machines) are nothing but stretched versions of the early overbalanced wheels, which also didn't work.
 Adding the belts gains nothing but additional friction.

 But, to the average person there's something persuasive about the belt, and the fact that on the vertical segments the system obviously has weights continually extending out farther from the pulley axle.
 This leads inexperienced people to suppose that that there is a torque imbalance that must cause the system to turn continually.

 The experienced engineer or physicist goes right to the simplest and most reliable method of analysis.
 Look at the work done as the weights move vertically.
 The weights are equally spaced along the belt, so there are always the same number of them on either side of the system.
 And in a given time, the number moving up equals the number moving down, and they move the same distance.
 So the net work in moving the system is zero in any given time.
 The distance of these weights from the axles is simply irrelevant, since whatever this distance the weights move the same distance vertically.
-This also allows us to conclude that lengthening the belt won't help at all, for N x 0 = 0 whatever the size of N.
+This also allows us to conclude that lengthening the belt won't help at all, for if N is the number of balls, N×0 = 0 whatever the size of N.

 Thought problem.
 Has this any functional similarity to the Roberval balance?